fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricNodeTransitionProgress.md

 ```

 ## DESCRIPTION
-Gets the progress of a node transition operation started using Get-ServiceFabricNodeTransitionProgress.
+Gets the progress of a node transition operation started using **Get-ServiceFabricNodeTransitionProgress**.
-This cmdlet returns an object of type System.Fabric.NodeTransitionProgress.
+This cmdlet returns an object of type **System.Fabric.NodeTransitionProgress**.
 The State property indicates the current state of the operation.
 For example, Running means it is in progress, and Completed means it finished successfully.
 See the example below for usage.
 ## EXAMPLES

 ### Example 1